Portfolio

 https://github.com/katwre/motifActivity, developed in the team of Dr. Altuna Akalin at Bioinformatics and Omics Data Science Platform at MDC BIMSB.

-3.1 Prioritization of therapeutic targets in clinical trials
+Prioritization of therapeutic targets in clinical trials

-Visualization and Statistical Analysis of Biomarkers
+Visualization and survival analysis of biomarkers

 We developed interactive visualizations, including oncoprints, to highlight key biomarkers in patients with limited treatment options.
 These visual summaries help uncover genomic alterations and support identifying new therapeutic targets.